Instant Delivery

 What are post-tax deductions?

-Also known as after-tax deductions, these are the amounts that are deducted from an employee’s paycheck after tax withholdings.
+Also known as after-tax deductions, these are amounts deducted from an employee’s paycheck after tax withholdings.
 Generally, these deductions are made from the net income, meaning it is the amount the employee gets to take home after deductions have been made.

 Unlike pre-tax deductions, post-tax deductions do not minimize an employee’s taxable income.
 As a result, they have zero impact on the income tax the employee owes.
 Though some post-tax deductions, such as charitable donations, are voluntary, bonus payments are not.
 They all come under the category of mandatory, which is also known as non-optimal post-tax deductions.